ibm-cloud-docs/natural-language-understanding/usage-limits.md

 Each {{site.data.keyword.nlushort}} service instance is limited, based on the number of requests being processed.
 For the Lite plan, the limit is 5 requests per second; for the Standard plan, the limit is 150 requests per second.
 Requests exceeding these limits may receive a `429: Too Many Requests` error.

 The limit for the Standard plan can be increased by [opening a support ticket](https://ibm.biz/ibmcloudsupport).

+## Custom model training limit
+{: custom-model-training-limit}

+The maximum number of models that can be trained via the {{site.data.keyword.nlushort}} customization API in parallel is 3.

 ## Custom model size limit for Lite pricing plans
 {: #custom-models}